Yolngu people of Arnhem Land speak a dozen dialects of a language group known as Yolngu Matha. English is very much a second (or thirteenth) language.

 Yolngu culture in northeast Arnhem Land — a heartland of Aboriginal culture and land rights — is among the oldest living cultures on earth, stretching back more than 40,000 years.

 Yolngu life is divided into two moieties: Dhuwa and Yirritja.
-Each of these are represented by people of a number of different groups, each of which have their own lands, languages and philosophies.
+Each of these is represented by people of a number of different groups, each of which has their own lands, languages and philosophies.
 Learn more about Dhuwa and Yirritja (This is a 1p PDF written in 2000)

 The evidence shows a subtle and elaborate system highly adapted to the country in which the people led their lives, which provided a stable order of society and was remarkably free from the vagaries of personal whim or influence.
 If ever a system could be called ‘a government of laws, and not of men’, it is that shown in the evidence before me.
 (Milirrpum v Nabalco (1971) 17 FLR 141, at p 267) However, Justice Blackburn upheld the now discredited doctrine of terra nullius and the bauxite mine went ahead on Yolngu lands.
 It wasn’t until 1992 that the High Court of Australia overturned terra nullius in the famous Mabo land rights case.